postlang/posthog-llm/caprover/README.md

 ##  Services
 * Kafka: A distributed event streaming platform used to handle real-time data.
 A key component in PostHog event ingestion service.
-Events are written to the Kafka topics and then used by other services (Clickhouse, Plugin-server)
+Events are written to the Kafka topics and then pulled by other services (Clickhouse, Plugin-server)

 * Zookeeper: A centralized service for maintaining configuration information, naming and for coordinating Kafka and ClickHouse clusters